PadmanabhanSaravanan/AmazonWebService/README.md

 > Important
 >
 > When you add a replication rule to a bucket, you must have the iam:PassRole permission to be able to pass the IAM role that grants Amazon S3 replication permissions.
-For more information, see [Granting a user permissions to pass a role to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html) in the IAM User Guide.

 ![image crossorigin](image/crossorigin5.PNG)

-**11.** To replicate objects in the source bucket that are encrypted with server-side encryption with AWS Key Management Service (AWS KMS) keys (SSE-KMS), under Encryption, select Replicate objects encrypted with AWS KMS.
+**Step11.** To replicate objects in the source bucket that are encrypted with server-side encryption with AWS Key Management Service (AWS KMS) keys (SSE-KMS), under Encryption, select Replicate objects encrypted with AWS KMS.
 Under AWS KMS keys for encrypting destination objects are the source keys that you allow replication to use.
 All source KMS keys are included by default.
 To narrow the KMS key selection, you can choose an alias or key ID.

 Objects encrypted by AWS KMS keys that you do not select are not replicated.
 A KMS key or a group of KMS keys is chosen for you, but you can choose the KMS keys if you want.
-For information about using AWS KMS with replication, see [Replicating objects created with server-side encryption (SSE-C, SSE-S3, SSE-KMS, DSSE-KMS)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-config-for-kms-objects.html).

 If you chose to replicate objects encrypted with AWS KMS, do the following: